SanderSade/txt2html/README.md

 -bold -- Fix *text* to HTML bold.
 Optional, defaults to false (no conversion) if omitted -italic -- Fix _text_ to HTML italic/emphasis.
 Optional, defaults to false (no conversion) if omitted -urls -- Detect URL's and make them clickable.
 Optional, defaults to false -entities -- replace characters with HTML entities.
 The characters are in file txt2html.ent, use Notepad to edit it.
 This functionality can also be used to replace any character or string.
+If the entities file does not exist, [embedded default entities list](https://raw.githubusercontent.com/SanderSade/txt2html/master/txt2html.core/txt2html.ent) is used.
 -fixparagraphs:<minimum line length> -- Attempt to merge hard-coded line-breaks into coherent paragraphs.
 Lines shorter than <minimum line length> symbols which don't end with characters marking end of line ('.?!") are joined.

 Examples: